Fighting Automotive Fraud with Blockchains

 Cryptowerk’s automotive industry solution verifies digital moments at scale, helping auto companies around the globe solve these complex challenges.

-Using Cryptowerk, automotive industry leaders can:
+Using Cryptowerk blockchain automotive solutions, industry leaders can:

 - Secure and validate automotive supply chain processes by attaching digital tokens to parts and digitally notarizing supply chain data with a digital seal, creating digital “fingerprints” that can be compared to the original data to verify authenticity between all parties in the chain, improving information transfer and logistics coordination, detecting counterfeit items, and reducing leakage and errors in ordering and inventory cataloging.